Sunday, 3 December 2023

 How then does a person come to God?
 Through Jesus; he is the way.

 Many voices may be heard - this way; no, this way...
 Human minds have come up with many understandings of "the meaning of life" (apart from 42!).
 So also with the proposition that all religions lead in the end to God.
-Jesus' words do not fit those notions.
+Jesus' words do not easily fit those notions.
 At the start of John we find the summary: For the law was given through Moses; grace and truth came through Jesus Christ (John 1:17, NIV).
 The Old Testament (Hebrew Bible) had been concerned with God's truth.
 The coming of Jesus throws a different light on that message.
 Now the way to God is revealed and God's rescue plan complete; the truth can be known.
 The offer stands!

 And Jesus is the life.
 Probably the hearers would readily recall an extended and confronting conversation back at Capernaum.
 (Only John gives us this detail.)
 I am the living bread that came down from heaven.
 Whoever eats this bread will live forever.
 This bread is my flesh, which I will give for the life of the world.”